cleipski/Citibike/README.md

 ## Introduction

 Citi Bike (https://www.citibikenyc.com/) is a bike-sharing program in New York City.
 They operate several hundred stations across mostly Manhattan and Brooklyn.
-Customers pick up bikes at a station and return them to any station after use.
+Customers can pick up bikes at a station and return them to any station after use.

 The customer model currently distinguishes between annual customers (subscribers) and casual customers (1-day and 3-day passes).
 During the timeframe determined by the pass, the customer may take as many rides as desired.
 The duration of any single ride, however, is limited.